sr-26/tiny-link/README.md

 // Create an ioredis instance
 const redisClient = new Redis();

-// Create an instance of Short-Link with your Redis client const tinyLink = new TinyLink({ client: redisClient });
+// Create an instance of Tiny-Link with your Redis client const tinyLink = new TinyLink({ client: redisClient });
 ```